OutSystems/docs-product/src/extensibility-and-integration/rest/expose-rest-apis/add-basic-authentication-to-an-exposed-rest-api.md

 ![](images/ss-rest-onauthentication-basic-flow.png)

 All methods in the REST API will now require Basic Authentication.
-User credentials are managed in your end-user management application (by default, the [Users application](../../../develop/security/end-user-manage/accessing-users.md)).
+User credentials are managed in your end user management application (by default, the [Users application](../../../develop/security/end-user-manage/accessing-users.md)).